nakst/teak/help/Creating Modules.md

 ## Handle types

 In the module script, you can define `handletype`s, which can be used for storing opaque value needed by the native code.
 There is no way to produce values of `handletype` in scripts; they must originate from native code.
+That said, a `handletype` variable can be set to `null`.

 ```java
 handletype Object;